e-digitalis/SQLBolt/README.md

 ALTER TABLE movies ADD Language TEXT DEFAULT English;

 #Dropping tables
+- We have sadly reached the end of our lessons, lets clean up by removing the Movies table ✓
+- And drop the BoxOffice table as well ✓

 DROP TABLE IF EXISTS Movies;
 DROP TABLE IF EXISTS BoxOffice;